-If you or your family member is not well or has hurt themselves, we will communicate with your guardian/caregiver by phone.
-We will of course do our best to support you or your family member should you/they become ill during your stay at the program.
-Should you require a medical intervention we will support you to meet with a physician for further assessments.
+If you or your family member is not well or has hurt themselves, we will communicate with your guardian/caregiver via text or a phone call.
+We will of course do our best to support you or your family member should you/they become ill during program times however occasionally we may need to ask you or your family member to return home.
+As I'm sure you can imagine when anyone is sick, the only place we want to be is at home with our family.